 \subsection{Method for directionality}

-\citeauthor{valencia2019} proposed a method to characterize the directionality of phononic crystals that considers the contribution of multiple modes, not just the low-frequency ones as in previous works \citep{ruzzene2005directional, ruzzene2003wave}.
+Valencia et al. \cite{valencia2019} proposed a method to characterize the directionality of phononic crystals that considers the contribution of multiple modes, not just the low-frequency ones as in previous works \cite{ruzzene2005directional, ruzzene2003wave}.
 Thus, the approach allows a more complete description of the directional response in a material and is valid in the low and high-frequency regimes.
 They defined the wave propagation directionality, \(D\), as

-where \(M_i\) is the \(i\)th mode in the dispersion relation, \(\nabla M_i\) is its gradient with respect to the wavevector \(\mathbf{k}\), \(tol\) is a predefined tolerance, \(\theta = [0,2\pi]\) is the angle defining the propagation direction.
+where \(M_i\) is the \(i\)th mode in the dispersion relation, \(\nabla M_i\) is its gradient with respect to the wavevector \(\boldsymbol{\kappa}\), \(tol\) is a predefined tolerance, \(\theta = [0,2\pi]\) is the angle defining the propagation direction.
 In this definition, the operator \(C\) associates each vector to its direction (\(\theta\)) and adds it to the previous vector sharing the same direction.
 Consequently, \(d_i = C\left( \nabla M_i \right)\) corresponds to a weighted polar histogram representing the distribution of group velocity for mode \(M_i\) in any propagation direction.
 The weight is given by the number of times a particular direction appears in the (discrete) dispersion relations.
-Thus, the method can be summarized as: \begin{itemize} \item Start from the frequency surface and compute the gradient to obtain group velocities.
+We can summarize this method as: \begin{itemize} \item Start from the frequency surface and compute the gradient to obtain group velocities.

 \item Sort the (discrete) gradient by angle and add their magnitudes when they share the angle. \end{itemize} These steps are depicted in Figure \ref{fig:direct_method_schematic}.